 Seat offers and wait lists

-In the spring, the Office of Enrollment will send seat offers to families who applied by the deadline.
-Families with seat offers to PS 58 will be invited to register using our Operoo automated form system.
+In the spring, the Office of Enrollment sends seat offers to families who applied by the deadline.

 Your child will automatically be placed on the wait lists of any schools or programs that you ranked higher than your offer.
 You will be able to see your child’s wait list status at your MySchools account.
 Please understand that waitlist positions are fluid and may change if new families apply after the deadline with higher priority for enrollment.

 Families who miss the main round application deadline can still make an application and add their child to the wait lists of schools or programs.